FIFA World Cup 2026 · Sponsors

 What does the Tier-3 Regional Supporter tier mean?

-Tier 3 — Regional Supporters or Tournament Supporters — have commercial rights restricted to specific geographical regions (North America for 2026), specific operational categories, or specific cycles.
+Tier 3 (Regional Supporters or Tournament Supporters) covers commercial rights restricted to specific geographical regions (North America for 2026), specific operational categories, or specific cycles.
 Deals are smaller ($25-75M typical) but allow brands to activate locally without competing globally.
 Examples: Airbnb (accommodation), American Airlines (regional airline), The Home Depot (stadium upgrades), DoorDash (food delivery), Diageo (spirits), Rock-It Cargo (logistics), Valvoline (lubricants/automotive).

 What's the McDonald's Player Escort Programme?